Art Mural 23'

 What we’ve done so far

-Since 2018, Soulstainable has planted roughly 1,000 trees, conducted species counts, hosted community work efforts and have started a data base for the information we've gathered.
-Today, the trees from our original project are over 15 ft tall!
+Since 2018, Soulstainable has planted over 1,000 native species of trees, conducted flaura and fauna counts, hosted community work efforts and have started a data base for the information we've gathered.
+Today, the trees from our original project are nearly 20ft tall!

 Why are the forests in Tangan ecologically important?